 Cross-Country Ski Lessons in Aspen and Snowmass: Feel like a Pro Right from the Start

-If you’re a beginner, taking a few lessons from the local pros before you set out on your own can make the difference between a miserable or epic experience.
+If you’re a beginner, taking lessons from the local pros before you set out on your own can make the difference between a miserable or epic experience.

-This season, 45-minute group lessons cost $45 per adult and $20 per child and are limited to 4 people.
-Private Lessons start at $45 for ½ hour and are by appointment only.
-These prices do not include the cost of equipment rentals, which are available at a 20% discount if you are using them for lessons.
+This season, 45-minute group lessons cost $55 per adult and $30 per child (12 and under, accompanied by a parent) and are limited to 4 people.
+Private lessons start at $75 per adult and $50 per child for ½ hour and are available by appointment only.
+These prices do not include the cost of equipment rentals, which are offered at a discounted rate when booked for lessons.
 Reservations are required and must be made 24 hours in advance.
 Contact the Snowmass or Aspen Cross-Country Centers or visit aspennordic.com for more detailed information.

 Guided Cross-Country Tours and Winter Hut Trips